synapsecns/sanguine/tools/abigen/README.md

 ### Future Plans

 To mitigate these issues, we plan to implement a fallback mechanism that downloads `solc` directly, bypassing the need for Docker-based solutions on incompatible architectures.
+For more details on this planned improvement, see [issue #3366](https://github.com/synapsecns/sanguine/issues/3366).